-Like a race car is designed to drive…your mind is designed to think.
+Like a racing car is designed to drive, your mind is designed to think.

 When coaches and others give you well-intended advice to stop overthinking, they don’t realize how futile this directive is.

 I guess you could go to the Himalayas and meditate with some Buddhist monks for a few years and you’d learn how to do it.